brown-ccv/honeycomb-docs/docs/folders.md

 #### `components/`

 This folder contains the components referenced in `App.jsx`.
+This includes the Honeycomb `<JsPsychExperiment>` component which connects the Honyecomb login page to your `jspsych` 7 experiment.

 #### `config/`